pierre-rouleau/about-erlang/doc/erlang-man-with-emacs.rst

 inside the ``~/docs/Erlang`` directory along with the entire documentation tree of a each specific Erlang versions I am interested in.

-For example, the man man files for Erlang 17.5 are stored inside the directory ``~/docs/Erlang/otp-17.5/man``.
+For example, the man files for Erlang 17.5 are stored inside the directory ``~/docs/Erlang/otp-17.5/man``.
 Here's a partial tree view of the directory tree (with several lines removed for clarity):

 .. code:: shell

-    > tree -L 2 otp-17.5
+    > tree -L 2 ~/docs/Erlang/otp-17.5
+    /Users/roup/docs/Erlang/otp-17.5
     otp-17.5
     ├── COPYRIGHT
     ├── PR.template